ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

 _I am passionate about business analysis and project management.
-Experience in business process modeling, management, planning, solution suggestion and coordinating work.
-Having knowledge of the most popular programming languages help me be more flexible at work so that I always ensure every task is completed with the utmost attention to detail._
+Experience in documenting, delivering flexible and scalable solutions, management, and coordinating work.
+Having knowledge of the most popular programming languages helps me be more relaxed at work so that I always ensure every task is completed with the utmost attention to detail._
 <br />